cdcarson/frieda/README.md

 ## Motivation

-Frieda aims to provide a dead-simple developer experience for javascript and typescript projects using the PlanetScale serverless driver.
+Frieda aims to provide a dead-simple developer experience for typescript (and javascript [WIP](#only-typescript-code-is-generated)) projects using the PlanetScale serverless driver.

 ### Goals

-- Create solid, documented javascript code based on a database schema.
+- Create solid, documented typescript code based on a database schema.
 - Provide well-typed `CrUD` and `SELECT` methods for the boring things.
 - Allow writing more interesting things in vanilla MySQL, with type-safety.
 - Eliminate `xyz.schema` files, and minimize data definition.
 The single source of truth is the database schema itself.
 Javascript types are mostly inferred from the schema using a set of reasonable conventions.
 There are a small number of ["type annotations"](#field-types) to deal with cases where a convention might need to be overridden or a javascript type narrowed.
 These annotations are stored in database column comments.